top of page

 Next comes the flowable categories where a combination of two different types of hemostats is done.
 The resultant efficacy is increased as there is more than one type of mechanism.
 Gelatin (Porcine) is mixed with thrombin (preferably recombinant) or collagen (bovine) is combined with pooled human plasma.
 The porcine gelatin products such as SurgiFlo or the Floseal have been marketed after trials and FDA approval.
 SurgiFlo is a sterile, absorbable porcine gelatine matrix combined with a thrombin calcium chloride complex.
 FloSeal on the other hand is comprised of a gelatine matrix, calcium chloride, and an amount of thrombin derived from human plasma.
 When applied to a superficial wound or surgical site, the gelatin granules absorb the blood and swell (20% within 10 min) to form a tamponade, which conforms well to the geometries of wounds.
 High concentrations of thrombin serve to rapidly react with the patient’s fibrinogen in the formation of a ‘mechanically stable clot,’ which is reabsorbed within 6 – 8 weeks.
 A unique characteristic of Floseal is its requirement for the presence of blood for activation.
 In addition, it may hypothetically initiate thromboembolic events if injected directly into medium to large vessels.

 These are the other sealants used in aortic surgery trials and have yielded a statistically significant reduction in bleeding.
 These sealants are capable of blocking the needle holes with stable clots and the presence of flowing blood is helpful promotes the ongoing process.
 FloSeal was compared with a freshly concocted combination of Gelfoam and thrombin and the results favored FloSeal.
 The fibrin-containing sealants, also known as the fibrin glues contain fibrinogen or fibrin in some form.
 The on-table mix of a freeze-dried protein (fibrinogen) with thrombin from a separate vial is used.
 So some time is required for preparation.
 Fibrin sealants, though in use in Japan or Western Europe, received FDA clearance only in 1988.
 These were also tried mainly in aortic and other vascular procedures.
 The recommendations are the application of the glue before the release of vascular cross-clamps so that the build-up of pressures is gradual.
 The available one in the market was Evicel (fibrin extracted from pooled human plasma + thrombin, in separate vials) and Tisseel.
 Evicel was previously known as Crosseal and was extensively used in major vascular surgeries.
-Tiseel is now better known due to the aggressive marketing policies and contains fibrinogen, thrombin, aprotinin, and calcium chloride in separate vials.
+Tiseel is now better known due to its aggressive marketing policies and contains fibrinogen, thrombin, aprotinin, and calcium chloride in separate vials.
 The preparation is elaborate involving the engagement of a person knowing the process and a specific temperature-warming device.
 The resultant fibrinogen and thrombin preparations in liquid form are filled are drawn in two syringes in a contraption that has a single driving plunger.
 The mix of the two happens at the region of the application when the plunger is pushed.
 A stable fibrin clot is formed and consolidated by aprotinin in the preparation.

 Tiseel-like preparations have some disadvantages.
 First, they are costly.
 The various components are derived from pooled plasma of humans or other animals and hence the chances of transmission of zoonotic diseases are always a probability.
-Elaborate preparation requires prior planning and is hence used only in elective cases where the major vascular anastomosis is required.
+Elaborate preparation requires prior planning and is hence used only in elective cases where major vascular anastomosis is required.
 They have no use in emergent situations and flowing blood washes away the sealant complex.
 A next-generation, freeze-dried, ready-to-use, virus-inactivated Tiseel VH/S(solvent)D(detergent) preparation is now available and is replacing the older preparation.
 The product is equally efficacious and the indications expanded to include congenital defects in children.

 The other notable products in the market in various countries include Vitalgel, TachoSil, and Bolheal.
 Collagen in the microfibrillar form is used in Vitalgel.
 In TachoSil, a two-layer patch/sponge material with one side comprised of equine collagen and the other of human fibrinogen and thrombin is present.
 The collagen is seated on the wound, whereas the fibrinogen and thrombin serve to complete the normal coagulation cascade.TachoSil is a two-layer patch/sponge material with one side comprised of equine collagen and the other of human fibrinogen and thrombin.
 The collagen is seated on the wound, whereas the fibrinogen and thrombin serve to complete the normal coagulation cascade.
 Bolheal consists of freeze-dried liquids stored in two refrigerated vials and needs an application that requires a rub and spray technique.
 The agent is considered as effective as the other ones and is mostly used in aortic or hemi-arch replacement surgeries.
 The product, used only in European markets, is not FDA-approved and not for sale or use in America.